CBID2/100-Days-of-Open-Source/days.md

 [The Good Docs Project](https://thegooddocsproject.dev/community/)

-- **Description**: [See this entry to learn about the project](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/days.md#day-3)  One of the maintainers pointed out that I was missing some files for my Merge request
+- **Description**: [See this entry to learn about the project](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/days.md#day-3).
+One of the maintainers pointed out that I was missing some files for my Merge request
 - **Tasks completed**:
-- Work a process and resources file for my template.
+- Work on a process and resources file for my template.
 - **Challenges faced**:
 I struggled with remembering the resources I used as inspiration for creating my troubleshooting template, but I remembered that I bookmarked them on my computer.
 I also was not sure if I should add the guides to my Merge Request.
 - **Resources used**: [Docs to Markdown](https://www.markdownguide.org/tools/google-docs-to-markdown/)